NexusMutual/docs/docs/protocol/claims-assessment.md

 # Claims Assessment

 When a loss event occurs, members who held active cover can submit a claim.
-Once a claim is submitted, members can stake NXM and participate as a claims assessor, who reviews the validity of a submitted claim.
+Once a claim is submitted, members can stake NXM and participate as a claim assessor, who reviews the validity of a submitted claim.

 Across the current - and any future - cover products, there are two different claim types.